emilybrooks/emilybrooks.github.io/tms.md

 --------------------------------------------------
 r1
+Notes
-Note: If ellie goes first, have her weak shot and then itsuki attack mirror. use strike a pose on round 2
+- If ellie goes first, have her weak shot and then itsuki attack mirror. use strike a pose on round 2
+- If both sorcerers aren't charmed, it is very likely you won't be able to finish the fight.
+It's probably smart to just restart if that happens
+- Draug targets the same person for three turns in a row

 Itsuki strike a pose + armorslayer
 Ellie weak shot draug(ad lib) + switch to tsubasa, attack mirror